-- Project Title: Do not exceed 200 characters, including the spaces between words and punctuation. - Abstract (approximately 1⁄2 1 page in length): The abstract serves as a succinct and accurate description of the proposed work when considered separately from the application.
-The abstract should present the essential meaning of the proposal and should summarize the significance (need) of the work, the hypothesis and major objectives of the project, the procedures to be followed to accomplish the objectives, and the potential impact of the work. - Relevance to the Foundation's Mission (2-3 sentences): Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.
+- > Project Title: Do not exceed 200 characters, including the spaces between words and punctuation. - Abstract (2000 characters): The abstract serves as a succinct and accurate description of the proposed work when considered separately from the application.
+The abstract should present the essential meaning of the proposal and should summarize the significance (need) of the work, the hypothesis and major objectives of the project, the procedures to be followed to accomplish the objectives, and the potential impact of the work. - Relevance to the Foundation's Mission (1000 Characters): Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.
 Specifically, please explain how your project will build a foundation for or address at least one of the following: - Increase patient access to care